Mutations: APP K670_M671delinsNL (Swedish)

 Mutations: APP K670_M671delinsNL (Swedish)**

 Genetic Background: C57BL/6

-This widely-used and extensively characterized model was developed by colleagues at Novartis Pharma and the University of Basel.
-Mice have a 7-fold overexpression of mutant human APP carrying the Swedish mutation.
-The original publication (Sturchler-Pierrat et al., 1997) also described two additional models: APP14, which similarly expresses the hAPP751 transgene bearing the Swedish mutation but utilizes the human Thy1 promoter, and APP22, which expresses APP with both the Swedish and London (V717I) mutations.
+This widely-used and extensively characterized model was developed by researchers at Novartis and the University of Basel.
+These mice have a 7-fold overexpression of mutant human APP carrying the Swedish mutation.
+The original publication also described two additional models: APP14, which similarly expresses the hAPP751 transgene bearing the Swedish mutation but utilizes the human Thy1 promoter, and APP22, which expresses APP with both the Swedish and London (V717I) mutations (Sturchler-Pierrat et al., 1997).
 The APP14 and APP22 models are no longer available.
 Data on this page refer to hemizygous APP23 animals.
 Homozygous APP23 mice on the C57BL/6 genetic background are viable but difficult to maintain as they breed less efficiently.
 Homozygotes reportedly develop amyloid pathology earlier and faster than hemizygotes (The Jackson Lab, May 2017).

-Spatial memory defects in Morris Water maze at three months and progresses with age (Van dam et al., 2003; Kelly et al., 2003).
-Memory deficits in passive avoidance (shock) test were observed in 25 month-old mice, but not at younger ages (Kelly et al., 2003).
+Deficits in spatial memory are observed in the Morris water maze at three months and become more severe with age (Van dam et al., 2003; Kelly et al., 2003).
+Memory deficits in passive avoidance were observed in 25 month-old mice, but not at younger ages (Kelly et al., 2003).

 When visualized, these models will distributed over a 18 month timeline demarcated at the following intervals: 1mo, 3mo, 6mo, 9mo, 12mo, 15mo, 18mo+.